blahajjessie/kakaw/api-docs/backend/Game.md

 generates a new leaderboard by sorting the leaderboard components of each player based on descending score, then calculates and changes each player's leaderboard component `positionChange` utilizing the recorded player's previous position (NaN if this is the first question they answered) and their current position in the newly generated leaderboard

+## `getPlayerResults` ()

+gets all player data

 ## `sendResults` ()

-sends the leaderboard data of all players to the host
+sends the leaderboard and data of all players to the host, and sends the leaderboard and only the corresponding player data to the player

 ## `setHostTimeout` ()